LeMimit/foxy-changelog/README.md

 ## Configuration

-`foxy-changelog` can be configured thanks to its command line or configuration files (`foxy-changelog.toml` or `pyproject.toml`).
+`foxy-project` can be configured thanks to its command line or configuration files (`foxy-project.toml` or `pyproject.toml`).
 All the configurations of the command line to be also put in the configuration files for easier usage.

 Configurations files are automatically looked up in the project's folder but custom path can always to passed to the command line.
 Configurations from different sources are considered with an defined order.
-Commande line options overrides configurations from `foxy-changelog.toml` which overrides configurations from `pyproject.toml`.
+Commande line options overrides configurations from `foxy-project.toml` which overrides configurations from `pyproject.toml`.

 ### Python project